As the owner of a small or medium-sized business (SMB), there are many headaches that may keep you up at night. Managing suppliers is a prime example

 Between regulatory requirements and profitability concerns, having the right supplier verification solution in place is critical to the long-term success of your business.

-In general, a business cannot efficiently produce both the raw materials it needs and the final products it sells to customers.
+Generally, a business cannot efficiently produce the raw materials it needs and the final products it sells to customers.
 To run a more profitable enterprise, a business should secure materials from others—aka suppliers or vendors.
-Yet before your SMB contracts with a supplier, it will need to conduct some research.
+Yet before your business contracts with a supplier, it will need to conduct some research.

 Supplier verification, also known as vendor validation, is the process of confirming that a supplier your company wishes to contract with is both legitimate and reliable.
-If your business is subject to regulatory requirements or other standards, you will need to verify that the suppliers you work with abide by these rules as well.
+If your business is subject to regulatory requirements or other standards, you must verify that your suppliers also abide by these rules.

 The process of choosing the right supply chain vendors to work with can be challenging for small business owners and managers.
 Not only do you need to find vendors with the capacity to produce the materials you need in bulk (and at a competitive price point), but you must also confirm that those vendors are who they claim to be.

 You need a good supplier verification system to protect your company from:

 - Unpleasant surprises when existing vendors go out of business

 - Vendors that are unable to keep up with your level of demand

 - Vendors that do not comply with safety standards or other regulatory requirements

 Supplier verification doesn’t eliminate the potential problems above.
 However, it can help you to reduce your risk exposure.